 No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without written permission of the publisher.
-For information regarding permission, write to Scholastic Inc., Attention: Permissions Department, 557 Broadway, New York, NY 10012.
+For information regarding permission, write permission of the publisher.
+For information Department, 557 Broadway, to Scholastic Inc., Attention: Permissions Department, 557 Broadway, New York, NY 10012.

 This book is a work of fiction.
-Names, characters, places, and incidents are either the product of the author's imagination or are used fictitiously, and any resemblance to actual persons, living or dead, business establishments, events, or locales is entirely coincidental.
+Names, characters, places, and incidents are either the product of the author's imagination or are used fictitiously, and any resemblance to actual persons, living or dead, business and any resemblance to actual persons is entirely coincidental.